To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Maybe your neighbor has a habit of videotaping everything they or their family members do, and sometimes this includes you, your home, or your family.
 Or maybe your neighbor has security cameras on their property that constantly point towards your home.
 If this is the case, you may be wondering if you can legally be recorded on your own property, and if it’s within your rights to ask them to stop.

-- Can My Neighbor Audio Record Me On My Property?
+- Can My Neighbor Record Me On My Property In…Texas?
+California?

-- Can My Neighbor Video Record Me On My Property?
+- What Can I Do If My Neighbor Is Recording Me Without My Permission?

 Is My Neighbor Allowed To Video Record Me?